amazon-connect/voicemail-express-amazon-connect/Docs/vmx_changelog.md

 # Voicemail Express 3 Changelog
+## 2025.09.12
+-  Changed VMX3 process to use Amazon Connect's IVR recording feature instead of KVS.
+Including ability to specifically extract VM from full IVR Recording use cases.
+-  Changed execution process to be triggered by EventBridge Events one a specific bus to improved observability

 ## 2024.09.01
 -  Added guided task option, visualizing a player, and obfuscating short lived URL
 -  IAM Roles and policies by function instead of one central role/policy